ProRaschety/fireengin-bot-guide/README.md

 # Telegram Bot for Fire Technical Calculations

-This repository is intended for maintaining documentation for the Telegram bot.
+This repository is intended to create a user manual for the Telegram bot.